AnkushSharma97/Hadoop-Mapreduce-project-01/README.md

+                                                                        # SAR # LOG # ANALYSIS
 ## Introduction:-
 This is a System Activity Report (SAR) generator project which will generate  reports regarding health of various nodes in a Cluster(Hadoop cluster, Cloud cluster , Greenplum cluster etc).
 Here we are going to use SAR logs to do our analysis.
-So we must have an idea about what is Sar logs?
+So we must have an idea about what is Sar logs !!

 SAR stands for System Activity Report.
 It is used to collect a system's Resource utilisation such as CPU uilisation, memory utilsation, disk utilisation etc. We will also do the same thing in our project here.